 Aug.
 2007–Jan.
-2012: Jorge Cerame, a founding member, then vice-chairperson upon the resignation of Tom Hampton, and then a director after reorganization, has been involved in motorcycle-safety instruction for over ten years.
+2012: Jorge Cerame, a founding member, then vice-chairperson upon the resignation of Tom Hampton, and then a director after reorganization, has been involved in motorcycle rider safety instruction for over ten years.
 He has been an instructor and RiderCoach in schools in both California and Michigan.
 Jorge is an engineer who works for Dow Chemical Company’s Environmental, Health and Safety Department.

 Feb.
 2007–Jan.
-2010: Board member Steve Lick is the former director of the Professional Development and Training Institute for Ferris State University and has served as the administrator of their Motorcycle Safety Program.
-He has also served as founder and coordinator of the Allegan County Intermediate School Motorcycle Safety Program and the Grand Rapids Community College Motorcycle Safety Programs.
-Steve has been a RiderCoach/Instructor since 1998, and became Riders Edge certified in 2006.
+2010: Steve Lick is the former director of the Professional Development and Training Institute for Ferris State University and where he served as the administrator of their Motorcycle Safety Program.
+He has also served as founder and coordinator of the Allegan County Intermediate School Motorcycle Rider Safety Program and the Grand Rapids Community College Motorcycle Rider Safety Programs.
+Steve has been a RiderCoach/Instructor since 1998, became Riders Edge certified in 2006 and later completed RiderCoach Trainer training.
 Among the RiderCoaches who have worked for Steve, he has a reputation as the boss from heaven.
 Steve expects and demands excellence, but is the kind of person who knows that you get what you model and support.
 He is a RiderCoach who can demonstrate what he expects.
 When it comes to RiderCourse curriculum-aligned creative tools, Steve is a leader.

 Feb.
 2007–Jan.
-2009: Linda Thompson is the treasurer of SMARTER.
+2009: Linda Thompson served as the first treasurer of SMARTER and played a vital role in SMARTer’s incorporation.
 Linda is a dynamic RiderCoach known for her outstanding positive support for struggling new riders.
-As a RiderCoach, she works for several northern Michigan public sponsors and is actively involved in Harley-Davidson’s Riders Edge program.
-Linda currently serves the Riders Edge community as both a RiderCoach and a Quality Improvement Specialist.
-She is an elementary school teacher who holds a master’s degree specializing in teaching children to read.
+As a RiderCoach, she worked for several northern Michigan public sponsors and was actively involved in Harley-Davidson’s Riders Edge program as both a RiderCoach and a Quality Improvement Specialist.
+She is a retired elementary school teacher who holds a master’s degree specializing in teaching children to read.